cborchert/threadhouse/README.md

 ## Contributing blog posts

-Any new blog posts be Markdown files, and should be go in `./content/blog/YOUR-BLOG-POST-SLUG/index.md`.
+Any new blog posts must be Markdown files, and should be go in `./content/blog/YOUR-BLOG-POST-SLUG/index.md`.
 Make your changes in a new branch and make a pull request on the github repo.
 Unless you the have authorization and **audacity** to commit directly into master and push live.

 ```
 ./ (root)